About the Program

 The curriculum integrates online and live courses in radiology technology with general education requirements.
 Clinical experiences are offered at the college and affiliated healthcare sites.
 Please read the *student application handbook* for detailed application processes.

 Great Basin College Radiology Technology Program wants to ensure student privacy so all online and web enhanced courses are available through the distance education(WebCampus) and are password protected.
 GBC adheres to FERPA guidelines.

 PROGRAM MISSION STATEMENT(Reviewed Fall, 2014):

 The mission of Great Basin College's Associate of Applied Science Radiology Technology Program is to provide quality education to prepare the undergraduate Radiology Technology student for beginning practice in a variety of health care settings.

 1. Students will be clinically competent.

-3. Students will be able to critically think and problem solve.
+3. Students will utilize critical thinking and problem solving

-4. Students will be able to develop professionally.
+4. Students will be able to discuss professional pathways

 EXPECTED STUDENT LEARNING OUTCOMES: